DataDog/kics/documentation/rules/terraform/aws/cloudtrail_logging_disabled.md

 ### Description

  This check ensures that logging is enabled for AWS CloudTrail by verifying that the `enable_logging` attribute is set to `true` in the resource configuration.
 Disabling logging (`enable_logging = false`) prevents the capture of API activity in your AWS account, which can hinder threat detection, audit investigations, and incident response efforts.
-For security and compliance, CloudTrail logging should always be enabled as shown below:
+For security and compliance, CloudTrail logging should always be enabled, as shown below:

 ```
 resource "aws_cloudtrail" "example" {